abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     One can use [[gstore_gname]] to select the kind of e-ph matrix elements that should be read from the GSTORE.
     In order to compute the ZPR with KS matrix elements, use [[gstore_gname]] = "gvals_ks"

+Finally, let us mention that [[eph_ahc_type]] 0 can be used to use the adiabatic version of the Allen-Heine-Cardona equation to compute the ZPR.
+This is the version that should be used when comparing with finite-different GW calculations as fixed screeening.